Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

-The formulas $\alpha_1$, $\alpha_2$, and $\alpha_3$ are represented using \emph{\texttt{kbMember/1}} (AF1), exactly as in Example \ref{ex:asp-contension}.
-Further, the representation of the conjunction, disjunction, and negation is also the same as in Example \ref{ex:asp-contension}.
-Each atom occurrence is represented according to (AF2):
+We aim to construct $\pf(\kb_7)$, i.\,e., an ASP encoding which allows us to retrieve $\iforget(\kb_7)$.
+To begin with, the formulas $\alpha_1$, $\alpha_2$, and $\alpha_3$ are represented using \emph{\texttt{kbMember/1}} (AF1), exactly as in Example \ref{ex:asp-contension}.
+Likewise, the representation of the conjunction (AF3), disjunction (AF4), and negation (AF5) is the same as in Example \ref{ex:asp-contension}.
+We label each atom occurrence to get $ \kb_7^l = \{ x^1 \land y^1, x^2 \lor y^2, \lnot x^3 \} $, and represent each atom occurrence via (AF2):

-The remainder of the logic program, i.e., (AF6)--(AF28), is static. \end{example}
+The remainder of the logic program, i.e., (AF6)--(AF21), is static. \end{example}